AInora

 1

-Cost reduction is the #1 motivation (cited by 72% of buyers)
+Cost reduction is the leading motivation

 2